Plot: A collection of animated shorts set up as a visualization of classical music ranging from abstract to linear stories.

 Since this is a ballet and most of the short is dancing, I can’t really make another detailed analysis for you, but let me break it down a bit.
 I will say, however, that it is really hard to watch/listen to this because I can’t not associate this song with ‘Hello Mudda, Hello Fadda’ and that old K9 Advantix commercial….

-The first section, morning, is performed by ostriches.
+The first section, Morning, is performed by ostriches.
 Comedic moments are few and far between here.
-They’re mostly just tiny moments like making their ties dance and swallowing their food with their ties blocking their path.
+They’re mostly just tiny moments like making their ties dance and swallowing their food with their ties blocking the foot in their throats.
 The only major comedic moment comes at the end where the lead ostrich, the one with the pink bow and shoes, tries to eat some grapes after feeding her friends some fruit, but her greedy friends try to steal them from her, resulting in her dropping the grapes in a pool of water.
-The water bubbles up and the ostriches run away, segueing us into the afternoon section.
+The water bubbles up and the ostriches run away, segueing us into the Afternoon section.

 The second section is performed by hippos.
 Nothing really comedic at all happens besides one weird thing – the main hippo’s fat.

-The third section, evening, is performed by elephants and I’m just now getting that the whole big joke of this entire short is that a bunch of animals that would really never be considering elegant or graceful are performing a ballet.
+The third section, Evening, is performed by elephants and I’m just now getting that the whole big joke of this entire short is that a bunch of animals that would really never be considered elegant or graceful are performing a ballet.
 We get a legit funny moment with one of the elephants blowing a bubble and suddenly a fish appears in it and floats away.